lcbc-epfl/data_management/README.rst

 their data.
 It is available at https://data-management.readthedocs.io/en/latest/.

-The data_managment_ git repository should be used to host all our documentation, template and scripts made to help us deal with research data management.
+The `data management`_ git repository should be used to host all our documentation, template and scripts made to help us deal with research data management.

 Feel free to contribute by improving this documentation or by adding your own tips, scripts, references and good practices.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    good_practices